gtretiak/Cpp_Webserver/README.md

 ## Description

-Webserv is a fully functional HTTP/1.1-compliant web server written in C++98.
+Webserv is a fully functional HTTP/1.1-compliant web server written in C++98 without external libraries.
 The goal of the project is to understand the inner workings of the HyperText Transfer Protocol (HTTP) by building a server from scratch — without relying on any external or Boost libraries.
-The server is non-blocking, event-driven (using poll() or equivalent), chunked transfer decoding, and NGINX-inspired configuration with no external libraries, supports multiple virtual hosts via a configuration file, handles static file serving, file uploads, directory listing, HTTP redirections, GET, POST, DELETE, and CGI execution (e.g., PHP, Python).
-It is designed to remain resilient and available under heavy load.
+The server is non-blocking, event-driven, it usese single-poll() event loop, chunked transfer decoding, and NGINX-inspired configuration, handles static file serving, file uploads, directory listing, HTTP redirections, GET, POST, DELETE, and dynamic CGI execution (PHP, Python, Perl).
+It is designed to remain resilient and available under heavy loads.

 ## Instructions